Tom-Nagy/what-you-need/DEPLOYMENT.md

   * Then repeat the first steps and login to admin, go to email addresses.
 * Click on your email address and mark it as **verified** and **primary**.
 * Click save.
-* You have now successfully register and can logout and login into the website.
+* You have now successfully register and can log out and login into the website.

 2. Set up Stripe with Heroku.